ralphv/nodetastic/README.md

 Register an object as a handler for a certain url prefix or for the top level (without prefix).
 Nodetastic resolves paths differently.
 It deduces the path relative to the object's properties.
-Each sub-object is a url path part and each function is an endpoint.
+Each sub-object is a url path part and each function is an endpoint target.

 __Arguments__